Kevin002023/pands-project/README.md

 The above commands were all added to 'project.txt' using the write() command.
 However, this command expects any input to be a string, whereas the head(), tail(), info() and describe() functions all generate dataframes.
 To counteract this they were converted to strings in the write command.

-### Univariate Analysis
+### Univariate Analysis {Head4.1}

 Univariate Analysis where only one variable is looked at, at a time.
 This was done for Sepal Length, Sepal Width, Petal Length and Petal Width.

 **Histogram**

 A Histogram is a visual representation of the distribution of values.
 The range of values are grouped into a series of intervals called 'bins' and the frequency of each value inside these bins is then plotted on the graph.
 The number of bins can greatly impact the effectiveness of the histogram.
-If we have too few, there will be a lack of detail making it difficult to identify any pattern, too many and the distribution will look rough and there will be too much "noise". ["Sturges Rule"](https://www.statology.org/sturges-rule/) is a method of identifying the optimal number of bins to use.
+If we have too few, there will be a lack of detail making it difficult to identify any pattern, too many and the distribution will look rough and there will be too much "noise".
+There are multiple different ways of calculating the correct number of bins.
+In this case ["Sturges Rule"](https://www.statology.org/sturges-rule/) was used.

 ``
 Optimal Bins = ⌈log2n + 1⌉